sassoftware/ci360-extensions/README.md

 - [__Google Analytics Integration__](google-analytics-integration): Implementation of connection with Google Analytics (GA)
 - [__Facebook Event Manager Integration__](facebook-event-manager-integration): Implementation of connection with Facebook Event Manager
 - [__Adobe Audience Manager Integration__](adobe-audience-manager-integration): Implementation of connection with Adobe Audience Manager (AAM)
-- [__SAS ESP CI360 Adapter__](esp-ci360-adapter): SAS Event Stream Processing adapter that allows streaming of events to CI360
+- [__SAS ESP CI360 Adapter__](esp-ci360-adapter): SAS Event Stream Processing adapter that allows streaming of events from an ESP window to CI360
+- [__SAS ESP Agent__](ci360-esp-agent): SAS Event Stream Processing agent enables streaming of CI360 events into ESP

 ## Getting Started

-To set up and use the sample connector codes you need to perform the following steps :
+To set up and use the provided extension code you need to perform the following steps :

-### Download sample connector code
+### Download sample code
 1. Download a `ci360-extensions` project source code into zip/tar.gz/tar.bz2/tar file format on your local machine.<br/>
    `Note:` You can also clone the project on your local machine